 At her prior firm, which she founded, Judie represented and counseled numerous high-profile clients who were survivors of abuse and sexual harassment, including an Olympian, NCAA Division I student athletes, and elite level gymnasts.

 Judie also spent a significant amount of her career in politics, including as a legislative analyst for New York City Mayor Michael Bloomberg, as a staff member for the Democratic Senatorial Campaign Committee in Washington, D.C., and as an executive team member for the 1996 Democratic National Convention.
 Judie’s political and grassroots activism range from advocating for criminal justice reform to fundraising and community outreach for political campaigns.

 Judie is an established thought leader in areas related to the intersection of law, policy, and human rights.
-She frequently writes, speaks, and is quoted on these issues for major publications and is in the process of releasing two books, “The Parents’ Guide to Surviving Your Child’s Abuse” and “A War on My Body: A War on My Rights,” which she co-authored with several renowned women’s rights advocates.
-Judie also hosts the Child Athlete Abuse podcast, which discusses laws and notable cases related to the abuse of athletes and how to combat it.
+She frequently writes, speaks, and is quoted on these issues for major publications and released a book, “A War on My Body: A War on My Rights,” which she co-authored with several renowned women’s rights advocates.
+Judie also hosts the Legally Brief podcast, which discusses laws and notable cases related to the abuse of athletes and how to combat it.